MonaSolutions/MonaServer/_sources/samples.txt

   </mx:Application>

-Sample : `PublishLive/PublishLive.html <http://78.199.204.75/clients/samples/PublishLive/PublishLive.html>`_
+Sample : `PublishLive/PublishLive.html <http://raspi.monaserver.ovh/clients/samples/PublishLive/PublishLive.html>`_

-To play the video you an use a flash player or vlc for example connected to the following url : `rtmp://78.199.204.75/file <rtmp://78.199.204.75/file>`_
+To play the video you can use a flash player client or vlc for example connected to the following url : `rtmp://raspi.monaserver.ovh/file <rtmp://raspi.monaserver.ovh/file>`_

 If you need support for other type of clients or devices please contact us (Support_).